 That's what our founding fathers are.

-Remember the promise of Obamacare, keep your doctor, keep your plan, pay less.
+Well, for every bit of so-called security you get, remember the promise of Obamacare: keep your doctor, keep your plan, pay less.

-And many Americans only have one option, because all the health insurance companies bailed out because they couldn't make it work.
+And many Americans only have one option because all the health insurance companies bailed out because they couldn't make it work.

 Because it was really a redistribution scheme.